Garfungled/BrainrotTranslator/README.md

 This is a String Project for my AP Java class that I'm working on with a friend.
 Don't expect it to be amazing.
 Also this is for fun.

-## TODO
-- [X] Create a MVP (minimum viable product)
-- [X] Make a better string replace to avoid replacing words in other words, e.x. "bro" in "brought"
-- [ ] Clean up code
-- [ ] Add some sort of object oriented-ness
-- [ ] Make it so that any word that isn't converted changes all vowels to "uzz"

 # Brainrot Translator

 A one way english to brainrot translator using basic String methods and nothing else.
 The brainrot terms, synonyms, and weights are located in ```main.csv``` and the list of all synonyms (without duplicates) are located in ```values.txt```.